 Tracy Childers, NVC Certified Coach - Level 2

-During her early youth, Tracy played volleyball with her family on a badminton net in her backyard!
-Then, when she was a teenager, she started playing competitive volleyball.
-In high school, she played defensive specialist and earned All State her senior year.
+During her early youth, Tracy’s volleyball career began by playing with her family on a badminton net in her backyard.
+As a teenager she began playing competitive volleyball, serving as a defensive specialist in high school and earning All State her senior year.
 She has continued to play as an adult in various venues such as USA Volleyball and local adult competitive leagues.
 She has even played on teams with her husband (also a volleyball coach) and older daughters.
 More than 10 years ago, Tracy started working with her daughters on fundamental volleyball skills at the local recreation center.
-She then coached through the City of Golden CARA recreational volleyball program, and helped grow the program from about 10 girls to more than 40 girls.
-During her tenure as a coach for CARA, her teams always finished in the top three...in fact, she coached three of her teams to state champions!
+She then coached through the City of Golden's CARA recreational volleyball program, helping to grow the program from about 10 girls to more than 40.
+During her tenure as a coach for CARA, Tracy’s teams always finished in the top three and, in fact, she coached three of her teams to being state champions!

-Tracy believes in focusing on preparing girls for both middle and high school tryouts.
+Tracy believes in focusing on preparing girls for both middle school and high school tryouts.
 She also works to forge close relationships with local high school coaching staffs.
 Many of the girls she has coached have gone on to play for several different USA Volleyball clubs in the area.
 Through the City of Golden, Tracy is often requested by name for special skills clinics and private volleyball lessons.
 She has also coached adults through the Colorado Volleyball Connection.
-Tracy is currently a homemaker who loves being active.
+When she is not coaching for No Limits, Tracy is a homemaker who loves being active.
 She enjoys spending time with her family camping, rafting, doing snow sports, hiking, and attending concerts.

 Send us your thoughts about Coach Chillders!

 MJ Cook, NVC Certified Coach - Level 2